pivotal/docs-tap/services-toolkit/how-to-guides/dynamic-provisioning-rds.hbs.md

 ```

 > **Note** Whether application workloads can establish network connectivity to the
-> resulting RDS database is depends on a number of factors, including specifics about the environment you're
+> resulting RDS database depends on a number of factors.
+This includes specifics about the environment you're
-> working in and the configuration used in the `Composition`.
+> working in and the configuration in the `Composition` file.
 At a minimum, you can
 > configure a `securityGroup` to permit inbound traffic.
 There might be other requirements as well.